dijeesh/dijeesh.github.io-bak/_posts/2017-08-05-AWS-quicksight-access-to-RDS-in-private-subnet.md

 ## Connection issues

 However, if you're trying to source data from RDS instance, you'll find difficulties if the RDS instance in your VPC Private subnet.
-And a simple solution for this issue is put a proxy instance in your public instance and instruct Quicksight to connect the proxy instance over Public Network.
+And a simple solution for this issue is put a proxy instance in your public subnet and instruct Quicksight to connect the proxy instance over Public Network.

 <br>